-HES Core: Digital Lending Engine Behind HES Software Now that we know the types of solutions available for finance app development, let’s take a look at the types of features they should have.
+HES Core: Digital Lending Engine Behind HES Software Now that we know the types of fintech software solutions available for finance app development, let’s take a look at the types of features they should have.
 As with many things in the technology world, this list may be as long as a piece of string, so the best solution is to choose wisely in the tools that you require your app to have.

 - Onboarding—this will be the process, usually a series of screens, that you will use to add clients to your app.
 Depending on the field that you operate in, it’s likely this will include KYC and AML checks as standard.
 (Must-Have)

 - Personal account—this is a user’s dashboard.
 It allows them to view all related account information in one place.
 It should be user-friendly and easy to use.